 The games of Tag had always been strange and somewhat backwards.
 Rather than declaring someone "It" and running away from them, he was supposed to find a new person to join their game, and everyone would run after him or her when they arrived at the spot where the game was supposed to take place.
 He was supposed to pick the person who was going to join their game by finding the person who looked most like the picture his friends showed him before the game started.
 He was usually accurate at that part of the game but, once or twice he'd made a mistake and gotten yelled at by his friends because he'd ruined the game.

 Hide-and-Seek had been pretty much the same as the game the kids played, except that you were supposed to surprise the guy from the opposite team if they got too close to where you were hiding.
 He didn't like that game as much, because his team's opponents would stop playing, and play dead instead after you surprised them.
-That, and there was always alot of that foul smelling sticky black stuff that got everywhere when they played that game.
+That, and there was always alot of that foul coppery smelling sticky black stuff that got everywhere when they played that game.
 It always felt itchy and uncomfortable when it dried.

 The sticky black stuff had also been there during the games of Ninja he'd played with his friends.
 The shuriken in those games of Ninja were heavier than the cardboard ones the village kids used, but much lighter than the ones used by the Academy.
-It was probably what threw his shuriken throwing off at the Academy, because he'd gotten too used to throwing them over the years, and the Academy shuriken were very unwieldy in comparison.
+It was probably what threw his shuriken throwing off at the Academy, because he'd gotten too used to throwing the lighter ones over the years and the Academy shuriken were very unwieldy in comparison.

 Running mazes had always been tricky.
 Rather than being like the ones in the puzzle books he'd seen Sakura-chan doing during her free time, the maze he was supposed to run through was always set up like a town, or a big house, or a fortress, and he had to get to the center and back out again without getting caught.
 Fortunately, his team was always there to help him win the game.